Emil Name Meaning: Discover the Origin and Symbolism Behind the Name

 • Charlotte: This is a classic name that means “free man” or “petite.”

-See also Mariah Name Meaning: Discover the Origins and Significance Behind the Name
+See also Cornelius Name Meaning: Discover the Origins and Symbolism Behind the Name

 While these names are all unique in their own way, they share some similarities with Emil.
 Whether you prefer a more traditional or modern name, there are plenty of options to choose from that are similar to Emil.